Battle of Le Mans: The battle

 The French army was greatly demoralized and ill-equipped.
 Much of the French ammunition had been soaked in the rain giving the Prussians a major advantage against the obsolete French gunnery.
 But Chanzy still ordered his forces into trenches prepared before Le Mans.
 The Germans hit the French left flank guarded by the river Huisne.
 The flank was turned and nearly routed until artillery and a counterattack halted the German attack.
 A bold German attack was launched and overwhelmed the French right flank.
 Jauréguiberry attempted to rally the broken troops to mount a counterattack but failed to do so.
 The French defense dissolved, the stragglers falling back into Le Mans.

 Aftermath

 The battle had completely ended French resistance in the west.
 Friedrich Karl's supply lines were stretched thin and his army also was so exhausted from its campaign along the river Loire that he did not pursue Chanzy.
 The French retreated first to Alençon and then to Laval on 13 January.
-Chanzy continued to plan further attacks but his hungry and fatigued horde of an army was incapable of offensive action and the fighting around the Loire came to an end.
+Chanzy continued to plan further attacks but his hungry and fatigued army was incapable of offensive action and the fighting around the Loire came to an end.

 Casualties

-More than 25,000 Frenchmen were killed and wounded and 50,000 French soldiers deserted during and after the battle.
+More than 25,000 Frenchmen were killed, wounded or captured.
+20,000 soldiers deserted during and after the battle.
 Friedrich Karl noted German casualties of 3,000 men in his diary.
+Bodart estimates German casualties as 3,500 killed or wounded and 500 captured.